mohammed1O/Sentiment-Analysis-Reviews/README.md

 ! pip install nltk
 ! pip install scikit-learn
 ! pip install transformers

-Download the Dataset:
+Download the dataset:

-The dataset used in this project is Amazon Fine Food Reviews, which can be downloaded from Kaggle:
+The dataset used in this project is Amazon Fine Food Reviews, which can be downloaded from Kaggle (https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).

-Amazon Fine Food Reviews Dataset

-Set up the Environment:
+Set up the environment:

 Install all the required libraries (see above).

-Download the Reviews.csv file from Kaggle.

-Run the Python Script:
+Run the Python script:

 After setting up the environment, you can run the script.
 Ensure the Reviews.csv file is in the correct path (../input/amazon-fine-food-reviews/Reviews.csv), or modify the file path accordingly.

-To run the script, use the following command:

 python sentiment_analysis.py
 Output:

 The script will process the reviews and generate sentiment scores using both VADER and RoBERTa models.
-The results will be displayed in terms of sentiment classification (positive, negative, or neutral) for each review.